jadebono/python_exercises/README.md

 Hints:

 1. In case of input data being supplied to the question, it should be assumed to come from the input() function;
+1. Any input is acceptable here so no input validation is necessary;
 1. Sort in ascending order;
 1. Do not allow for case sensitivity, in other words Python and python should be counted as separate keys in the object;
 1. Do not separate punctuation, in other words 3 3? and 3. should be counted as separate keys;